 You should also pay attention to the bonus offer terms and conditions.
 If there is a business and personal version of an airline or hotel credit card, you can usually earn the bonus with both cards.

-A perfect example is the Southwest Airlines credit cards.
+A perfect example is Southwest Airlines credit cards.
 For their personal cards, you can only earn one bonus every 24 months and cannot currently own a personal Southwest Rapid Rewards Credit Card.
 However, owning a business version doesn’t jeopardize your eligibility for a personal Southwest Airlines credit card.

 Best Business Credit Cards to Get First

 There are lots of great business cards you can own, but here are some of the best.

 The Business Platinum Card® from American Express offers up to 75,000 Membership Rewards points worth at least $750 in award flights.
 To earn the bonus, new cardholders must spend $15,000 on qualifying purchases within the first 3 months of account opening.
 This card “has it all” if you are a frequent flyer: